productize/kicad-automation-scripts/README.md

 ```
 docker build -t kicad-automation .
-docker run --rm -it -v <path to a kicad project>/kicad-project kicad-automation-scripts
+docker run --rm -it -v <path to a kicad project>/kicad-project -v`pwd`:/kicad-automation-scriptskicad-automation-scripts
 ```

 Or fetch it from [Dockerhub]:

 ```
-docker run --rm -it -v <path to a kicad project>/kicad-project kicad-automation-scripts
+docker run --rm -it -v <path to a kicad project>/kicad-project productize/kicad-automation-scripts
 ```

 # Installation on your own machine: